cornell-ece6745/ece6745-docs/docs/ece6745-tut09-xcel-rtl.md

 turn into messages over the xcel.req interface.
 The accelerator is in the XCFG state receiving these messages until it receives the write to `xr0` which causes the accelerator to move into the RD stage.
-The accelerator sends memory read requests inot the memory system, then does the accumulation, then writes the result back to the memory system.
+The accelerator sends memory read requests into the memory system, then does the vvadd, then writes the result back to the memory system.
 We know that every iteration should look like the first iteration (8 cycles).
 Since there are 100 iterations, this means the total number of cycles should be about 800 cycles, but our simulator reported 818 cycles.
 Again, the discrepancy is due to the extra cycles required to call and return from the `ubmark_vvadd_xcel` function.
 So the accelerator is a little faster than the processor since it requires fewer cycles per iteration.

 There is certainly room for improvement.
 We can probably remove some of the bubbles and improve the accelerator performance by a couple more